Best Practices for Teaching RMI Professionals

 Gifted RMI professionals often find themselves in teaching roles—whether leading training sessions, mentoring colleagues, or presenting to clients.

-2. Reinforcing Relevance—emphasizing real-world applications of learning.
+1. Reinforcing Relevance: emphasizing real-world applications of learning.
 Once the objective is set, you help learners understand why it's important—connecting the content to real-world roles.

-3. Activating Prior Knowledge—drawing on learners’ professional experiences.
+2. Activating Prior Knowledge: drawing on learners’ professional experiences.
 Before diving into new material, effective instructors tap into what learners already know.

-7. Using Storytelling—making the learning stick with relatable narratives that illustrate application.
+6. Using Storytelling: making the learning stick with relatable narratives that illustrate application.
 Storytelling can deepen engagement, especially when paired with active learning or case scenarios.

-8. Chunking Content—managing complexity by structuring material into digestible, progressive segments.
+7. Chunking Content: managing complexity by structuring material into digestible, progressive segments.
 As content is delivered, chunking makes it more digestible and easier to scaffold for deeper understanding.

-9. Progressing Through Bloom’s Taxonomy—deepening learning by guiding learners toward higher-order thinking.
+8. Progressing Through Bloom’s Taxonomy: deepening learning by guiding learners toward higher-order thinking.
 Advancing instruction into more complex cognitive tasks is essential for achieving mastery, and Bloom’s provides a deliberate framework for building that complexity in ways that strengthen understanding and support meaningful application.

-11. Fostering Collaboration—extending learning by building community and peer-to-peer learning.
+10. Fostering Collaboration: extending learning by building community and peer-to-peer learning.
 Collaboration not only reinforces knowledge but also invites new perspectives, solidifying learning through peer exchange.

 Each principle offers practical ways to elevate instructional impact, whether in a classroom, a boardroom, or a virtual learning space.
 While each stands on its own, there is meaningful overlap among them; together, they form a flexible and interwoven foundation for creating learning experiences that resonate with adult learners and drive real-world outcomes across the RMI field.